 3 important metrics to track and analyze transportation performance:

-- On Time Delivery Performance: On time pickups are calculated by dividing the number of pickups made on time by the total number of shipments.
-This metric indicates service to customers, and how a carrier’s performance effects your operations.
+- On-Time Delivery Performance: On-time pickups are calculated by dividing the number of pickups made on time by the total number of shipments.
+This metric indicates service to customers, and how a carrier’s performance affects your operations.

 - Truck Turnaround Time: Truck turnaround time is the average time between a truck’s arrival to your facility and its departure.
-This metric provides insight to your facility’s efficiency, unloading/loading processes.
+This metric provides insight into your facility’s efficiency, unloading/loading processes.